 Giuseppe Arezzi ,Ragusa, Sicily, 1993.

-He has worked with Studio Francesco Faccin in Milan.
+He collaborated for several years with Studio Francesco Faccin and Studio Emanuele Magenta in Milan.

 Portrait: Melissa Carnemolla